PROBE: Probabilistic Occupancy BEV Encoding with Analytical Translation Robustness for 3D Place Recognition

 \textbf{HeLiPR.} LiDAR-Iris achieves the highest scores on specific sequences.
 PROBE, however, demonstrates the most consistent robustness, ranking second across all three pairs despite substantial spatiotemporal structural changes.

-\textbf{NCLT.} Despite not being trained on NCLT, the learned features of BEVPlace++ generalize effectively, achieving the highest AUCs.
+\textbf{NCLT.} Despite not being trained on NCLT, the learned features of BEVPlace++ generalize {to this unseen domain}, achieving the highest AUCs.
 PROBE closely follows the supervised baseline, BEVPlace++, matching it on 26$\to$28.
 The analytical $\sigma$-gating accommodates the occupancy variations that otherwise degrade binary matching.